adeyie/LR-with-Pandas-and-NumPy/README.md

 * In addition, Pearson correlation was used to examine the linear relationships between features.
 No features were removed in this step, as the absolute correlation between any two features did not exceed 0.8.

+* The dataset was scaled to the range [0,1], rescaling each feature by subtracting the minimum value and dividing by the range (maximum - minimum) to ensure uniformity across features.

 <pre> β = (XᵀX)⁻¹ Xᵀy </pre>